Public Build Log

 • Welcome email automation via launchd + Resend — no Buttondown Pro needed

 • Playbook: 0 purchases.
-No external distribution yet — Twitter has ~0 followers, build-in-public thread landed with minimal reach.
+No external distribution yet — Twitter has ~0 followers, build-in-public thread landed with minimal reach.→ In progress: 7 dev.to articles live, Reddit post staged, Show HN queued for Monday, Product Hunt targeted March 11.

 Key decision: Halted all library content production at 77 items.
 More content isn't the problem — distribution is.
 Every agent hour goes to distribution now.